Khalsa Akhbar: History

 Photograph of Prof. Gurmukh Singh (1849–1898).
 He was a professor of Punjabi at Oriental College Lahore, and was the founder of the Khalsa Akhbar Lahore.
 He also was one of the founders of Singh Sabha Lehar (Singh Sabha movement).

 The newspaper was published with effect from 13 June 1886 through the efforts of Bhai Gurmukh Singh from Lahore.
-However, Norman Gerald Barrier claims the paper was established in 1883.
+However, Norman G. Barrier claims the paper was established in 1883.
 The newspaper was founded through the joint-efforts of Gurmukh Singh, Jhanda Singh, and Ditt Singh, after the three had established the Khalsa Press in 1883.
 Maharaja Hira Singh of Nabha State aided with the establishment of the Khalsa Press.

 It was a weekly newspaper of the Khalsa Diwan society being published in lithography and in Gurmukhi script.
 Its first two editors were Giani Jhanda Singh Faridkot and Sardar Basant Singh.
 Another editor who worked on the paper was Mayya Singh.
 Later on, it was handed over to Giani Ditt Singh.
 The newspaper became a champion of the reformist elements of the contemporary Sikh society.

 In the 1 January 1887 new-year issue of the newspaper, it stated the following regarding the management situation of the Golden Temple in Amritsar, being one of the earliest precursory voices of the Gurdwara Reform movement:

 We appeal before the Khalsa community and the Government ... that the present committee for the management of the Golden Temple is neither based on the principles of the Khalsa Panth nor on Government legislation ...
 The administration is not supposed to interfere in religious matters.